HOW TO WRITE THE BEST WEBSITE DESIGN/DEVELOPMENT BRIEFING DOCUMENT & TEMPLATE

 It is important to have the below info defined before creating your new website.
 Popular pages your website might require include:

 - Home page: this is the main page of your website. this is the page you add in all your marketing material for people to access it.
 Check out this best home page designs article.
+When deciding on the best content for your home page you need to do spend a bit of time researching.
+You should figure out what your visitors really want to know or are interested about.
+You need to become an editor of your home page, and this means, deciding on your ideal homepage cover line that will make your visitors click on your homepage content.

 - About us page: the goal of the about page is to offer information to visitors about your company and team. you can add a brief history about